12 minute audio • AI narration

 Monero uses Ed25519 for all transaction signatures.
 This is an elliptic curve signature scheme based on the Elliptic Curve Discrete Logarithm Problem (ECDLP).

-Shor's algorithm can solve ECDLP in polynomial time on a quantum computer.
-This means:
+Shor's algorithm can solve ECDLP in polynomial time on a quantum computer:

 - An attacker can derive private keys from public keys